Prof. Dr. Michael Goebel

 Approaches to Global History C (M.A.)

 More recently, though piqued by an older article (2009) about the history of European immigration to Uruguay, he has grown interested in the global history of the relationship between ethnicity and urban space.
-He is the Principal Investigator of Patchwork Cities, a four-year project about the history of segregation in port cities like Rio de Janeiro, Cape Town, and Singapore, which is funded by the Swiss National Science Foundation.
+He is the Principal Investigator of Patchwork Cities, a four-year project about the history of segregation in port cities, which is funded by the Swiss National Science Foundation.
 More broadly he has been invested for several years in establishing the field of global urban history, first through the Global Urban History Blog, then through the Global Urban History Project, and more recently as a co-editor of the Cambridge Elements in Global Urban History.

 A selection of his publications can be found here.